leangjia/blender_docs/manual/editors/3dview/controls/pivot_point/bounding_box_center.rst

 .. figure:: /images/editors_3dview_controls_pivot-point_bounding-box-center_object-mode.png
    :align: center

-   Shows the location of the bounding box (left) pivot point compared to the median point (right).
+   Shows the location of the bounding box (right) pivot point compared to the median point (left).

-The image above (left) shows that when multiple objects are selected, the pivot point is calculated based on the bounding box of all the selected objects.
+The image above (left) shows that when multiple objects are selected, the pivot point is calculated based on the location of all the selected objects.
 More precisely, the centers of objects are taken into account.